 Most credit score requirements are usually just about the same for either conforming loans or jumbo mortgages.
 A top-tier credit score of 700 or higher, is ideal for acquiring a jumbo mortgage.
 However, even a 680 score can also get the job done, however, the interest rates will be markedly higher due to incurred higher risk.

 Most reserves or post-closing liquidity requirements are also higher for Jumbo mortgages than more conventional loans.
 Generally speaking, many lending institutions are more interested to see at least a 3 months (or so) of reserves after the closing of the deal.
 On the other hand, conventional loan reserve requirements usually range from no time reserve limits to a full year.
 However, these requirements are in turn, largely dependent on a wide array of factors including not just the final credit rating but also the total amount of the down payment as well as the DTI.

 A simple rule of thumb is that if the debt to income ratio is low while the corresponding down payment is high, then the odds of an application being processed successfully are pretty high.
 Apart from that, Jumbo loans have a certain level of flexibility that sets them apart from their conforming loan counterparts.

 Less than 20% down – no mortgage insurance

-Today’s jumbo mortgages are convenient due to the fact that it’s possible to qualify for a larger mortgage with minimum down payment.
-However, the down side is that the higher risk to the lender usually results in slightly higher costs and rates to the home buyer.
+Today’s jumbo mortgages are convenient due to the fact that approval is possible with limited down payments.
+However, the downside is that the higher risk to the lender usually results in slightly higher costs and rates for the home buyer.
 Buyers can limit this will a greater down payment and/or choosing for a conforming loan when possible.